• About

 What advice do you have for those applying to graduate school?

-If you could only watch 3 movies or tv shows over and over for the rest of your life, what would they be and why?
+If you could only watch 3 movies for the rest of your life, what would they be?

 0 Comments